-ANNUAL REPORT PURSUANT TO TO SECTION 13 OR 15(d)) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the fiscal year r ended December 31, 2020 OR ☐ TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934.
-0 01.2 n file no. 001-38012 s & Resorts N.V 7. • rant as specified in its charter) The Netherlands 98-1346104 (State or other jurisdiction of incorporation or organization) (IRS E mployer Identification Number) Nieuwezijds Voorburgwal 1 104 1012 SG Amsterdam, the Net therlands Not Applicable (Address of Principal Executive Offices) (Zip Code) (Registrant's Telephone 20 571 12 02 e Number, Including Area Code) arsuant to Section 12(b) of the Act: Title of Each Class f Each Exchange on Which Registered Ordinary Shares, €0.10 par va • • • • • • • • • • • • • • • • • • • • The Nasdaq Stock Market LLC S Securities registered pursu ant to Section 12(g) of the Act: No ne Indicate by check mark if the registrant is s a well-known seasoned iss uer, as defined in Rule 405 of the Sec curities Act.
-Yes No No Indicate by check mark if the registrant is s not required to file reports pursuant to Section 13 or Section 15 (d) of the Act.
-Yes □ No 🗷 Indicate by check mark whether the regis during the preceding 12 months (or such shorter per past ninety (90) days.
-Yes \boxtimes No \square r 15(d) of the Securities Exchange Act of 1934 as been subject to such filing requirements for the Indicate by check mark whether the regis (§232.405 of this chapter) during the preceding 12 m uired to be pursuant to Rule 405 of Regulation S-T to submit such files).
-Yes \square No \square Indicate by check mark whether the regis emerging growth company.
-See the definitions of "la Rule 12b-2 of the Exchange Act. erated filer, smaller reporting company, or an company," and "emerging growth company" in Large accelerated fi ler 🗆 Accelerated filer X Non-accelerated file er 🗆 Smaller reporting comp Emerging growth comp • If an emerging growth company, indicate by check r financial accounting standards provided pursuant to n period for complying with any new or revised Indicate by check mark whether the registrant has fil reporting under Section 404(b) of the Sarbanes-Oxle Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the Act).
-Yes □ N o 🗷 As of June 30, 2020, the aggregate market value of t million (based upon the closing sale price of the regi iates of the registrant was approximately \$211.4
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+F or the fiscal year ended December 3 31, 2020 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
+COMMISSION FILE NO. 001-3 8012 Play a Hotels & Reso rts N.V. ct name of registrant as specified in The Netherlands 9 08-1346104 (State or other jurisdiction of incorporation or organ nization) (IRS Employer r Identification Number) Nieuwezijds Voorburgwal 104 1012 SG Amsterdam, the Netherlands (Address of Principal Executive Offices) 5 ot Applicable (Zip Code) (Regist + 31 20 571 12 02 rrant's Telephone Number, Includin g Area Code) (Zip Code) rities registered pursuant to Section 12(b i i valita de l Title of Each Class Trading Symbol(s) Name of Each E xchange on Which Registered Ordinary Shares, €0.10 par value PLYA The Naso laq Stock Market LLC Securities of registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the Securities Act.
+Yes □ ] No ⊠ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports (or such shorter period that the registrant was required to file such reports) as $\frac{1}{2}$ eceding 12 months Indicate by check mark whether the registrant has submitted electuring the preceding 12 months (or for such shorter period that the registran o Rule 405 of Regulation S-T (§232.40 5 of this chapter) Indicate by check mark whether the registrant is a large accelerate the definitions of "large accelerated filer," "accelerated filer" and "smaller re th company.
+See Large accelerated filer □ Accele rated filer $\boxtimes$ Non-accelerated filer r reporting company ing growth company Emerg ing growth company Ц If an emerging growth company, indicate by check mark if the registrant has provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant has filed a report on and attest 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered pub tation to its management's assessment of the effectiveness of its - Indicate by check mark whether the registrant is a shell company (as defined l in Rule 12b-2 of the Act).
+Yes $\Box$ No ⊠ As of June 30, 2020, the aggregate market value of the registrant's ordinary closing sale price of the registrant's ordinary shares on June 30, 2020 on the affiliates of the registrant was approximately \$211.4 million (bas sed upon the As of February 26, 2021, there were 164,029,575 shares of the registrant's o ordinary shares, €0.10 par value, outst anding.
+DOCU JMENTS INCORPORATED BY R EFERENCE Part III of this Annual Report on Form 10-K incorporates by reference portion ons of the registrant's Proxy Statemen at for its 2021 annual gene eral meeting of shareholders to be held on May 13, 2021.